-When conducting customer service training include complaint handling.
+When conducting customer service training include how to handle complaints.

 Getting feedback from your customers is essential to gauge whether or not what you offering is right for your target audience.
 Whether it’s positive or negative and whether you agree with it or not is key to your success.

 But so many team members shy away from any feedback in case they hear something that they can’t deal with, or that reflects badly on them.

 Of course, not being able to handle complaints is frustrating, not only for the customer but also for the employee, and ultimately for you if you get called in each and every time there’s a complaint.

 So as well as training your team in how to manage service when all’s going smoothly teach them to deal with the ‘what if’ situations, i.e. how to deal with things when they go wrong, so they are confident when they need to handle complaints.